apache/pulsar/site2/docs/security-tls-transport.md

 >
 ### TLS Protocol Version and Cipher

-You can configure the broker (and proxy) to require specific TLS protocol versions and ciphers for TLS negiotation.
+You can configure the broker (and proxy) to require specific TLS protocol versions and ciphers for TLS negotiation.
 You can use the TLS protocol versions and ciphers to stop clients from requesting downgraded TLS protocol versions or ciphers that may have weaknesses.

 Both the TLS protocol versions and cipher properties can take multiple values, separated by commas.
 The possible values for protocol version and ciphers depend on the TLS provider that you are using.
 Pulsar uses OpenSSL if the OpenSSL is available, but if the OpenSSL is not available, Pulsar defaults back to the JDK implementation.